 - Animaniacs has a segment called "Nighty-Night, Toons", where everyone in the studio goes to bed.
 It has a rhyming narrator, parodying Goodnight Moon.

 - The Blue's Clues episode "Bedtime Business" is set at bedtime, and the mission is to find out what Blue's favorite part of bedtime is.
-Snippets of the episode were also used in a segment of the same name on Nick Jr..
-The episode also includes a song by the same name that breaks down the basics of what the Blue's Clues characters' bedtime routine is.
+The "Pajama Time" was also used segment of the same name on Nick Jr. that also used the lullaby Dora the Explorer sings in "Boots' Cuddly Dinosaur.
+The episode also includes a song by the same name that breaks down the basics of what the Blue's Clues'' characters' bedtime routine is.

 - The Charlie and Lola episode "I am Not Sleepy and I Will Not Go to Bed" focuses on Charlie trying to get Lola ready for bed.